 - Obtain collision investigation CPD accredited hours for professional development records

-- Investigate accidents and capture potentially critical short-lived evidence to analyse the collision scene
+- Understand what an investigation involves and capture potentially critical short-lived evidence to analyse the collision scene

-- Report on why a collision occurred and what can be done to prevent it from happening again
+- Report on how or why a collision occurred and what can be done to prevent it from happening again

 - Advise the company’s legal position and corrective actions to take

 - Make recommendations for company reviews of vehicle safety policies and investment

 - Support staff training and the company’s disciplinary process

 Unsure who should attend the course, have multiple sites that require training or would like to expand the course?
 The collision investigation training is completely flexible, so why not get in touch to discuss your company’s requirements and together we can tailor the training course to your needs?
 Call us on 01344 770892 or email firstname.lastname@example.org